maths/moodle-qtype_stack/doc/en/Authoring/Units.md

     stackunits(num, units)

 where `num` is the part interpreted to be the numerical portion, and `units` is the portion considered to be the units.
 For example, if a student answers `10*m/s` then the internal value from this input will be `stackunits(10,m/s)`.
 Essentially the function `stackunits` is inert, but does subtly modify the display.
 However, having STACK split the student's answer this way is more reliable than teachers trying to find the "numerical part" themselves on a question by question basis.
 It essentially creates a single object representing a dimensional numerical quantity.
 If you are using the units answer tests then you need not worry about these internals.
-The units answer tests will happily acccept a `stackunits` expression.
+The units answer tests will happily accept a `stackunits` expression.

 This input type is built closely on the algebraic input type with the following differences.